auggie-lahey/RayCounyPlanningAndZoning/Article_40_Base_Zoning_Districts.md

 The I-2 district is appropriate for application in the Rural, Low or Urban Density Development, provided that uses are adequately buffered from residential areas and commercial properties that are used by the general public.

 ### B. Use Regulations
 The following table shows which uses are allowed in the I-2 district.
-For a summary of uses allowed in all zoning districts, see [Article 60.1](#article-60-use-regulations).
+For a summary of uses allowed in all zoning districts, see [Article 60.1](Article_60_Use_Regulations.md#601-use-table).
 - P = Permitted by-right
-- C = Allowed only if reviewed and approved as a Conditional Use (See [Article 30.9](#article-30-development-review-procedures))
+- C = Allowed only if reviewed and approved as a Conditional Use (See [Article 30.9](Article_30_Development_Review_Procedures.md#309-conditional-use-permits))

 ### C. Density and Dimensional Standards
-- **Minimum lot size:** [*Standards not fully specified in source document*]
+See the table in Section 40.16 for complete standards.

 ### D. Other Regulations